LarsDu/StarRust/README.md

 Remaining work:

 -   [ ] Resolve state management between main menu, game mode, and levels
--   [ ] Add particle effects with bevy-hanabi (which needs an update for 0.9-dev)
+-   [x] Add particle effects with bevy-hanabi (which needs an update for 0.9-dev)
-    -   [ ] Particle Explosions
+    -   [x] Particle Explosions
-    -   [ ] Particle background
+    -   [-] Particle background (Note: Deferred as this breaks wasm build support)
 -   [ ] Volume control with bevy kira audio
 -   [ ] More enemies
     -   [ ] A level 1 boss